YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **General Governance**

-Although there is no clear definition of L0 and L1 in the Cosmos ecosystem, the Cosmos-SDK can be considered the equivalent of L0.
-The Cosmos-SDK is a framework that enables the construction of hubs and zones in the Cosmos ecosystem.
+Although there is no clear definition of L0 and L1 in the Cosmos Ecosystem, the Cosmos-SDK can be considered the equivalent of L0.
+The Cosmos-SDK is a framework that enables the construction of hubs and zones in the Cosmos Ecosystem.

 It has been proven to be both secure and effective in achieving decentralized governance.
 Therefore, Uptick Network has chosen to use the Cosmos-SDK to ensure the security, effectiveness, and decentralized governance of its token economics.